Justice for Carrie Ann Lucas

 UnitedHealthcare You Can’t Hide: Check out the class action lawsuit UnitedHealthcare lost in March 2019 for withholding life-saving treatment from people seeking mental health services.

 Withholding access to healthcare or live-sustaining medication is medical torture.
 It profoundly violates our most basic human rights and dignity.
-Withholding access to healthcare is one of the most prevalent and pervasive forms of social control of our times.
+Withholding access to healthcare is one of the most prevalent and pervasive forms of social control and institutional violence of our times.

 Share Your Solidarity Story.
 Help transform US healthcare.